 15-site study

-Because the BELIEVE-CMR study will involve 15 pediatric hospitals in the U.S. and around the world and an expected patient enrollment of 200, the research could help provide a definitive answer as to whether cardiac MRIs should become the preferred tool to guide the decision of which surgical option to pursue for this subset of congenital heart disease patients.
+The BELIEVE-CMR study hopes to involve 15 pediatric hospitals across the U.S. and around the world, with an expected patient enrollment of 200.
+The research could help provide a definitive answer as to whether cardiac MRIs should become the preferred tool to guide the decision of which surgical option to pursue for this subset of congenital heart disease patients.

 “The MRI might be the decision-maker,” agrees pediatric cardiologist Dr. Pierangelo Renella, the primary investigator of the BELIEVE-CMR study and director of the Cardiac MRI Program at CHOC.

-“Cardiac MRI is the only method that can provide the level of detail needed to determine the size and function of the left ventricle, as well as the blood flow it can carry,” Dr. Renella explains.
-“Our study will look at how patient outcomes are attributable to MRI data and therefore may allow us to choose which patients may be ‘rescued’ from the fate of having to undergo a single-ventricle procedure.”
+“Cardiac MRI is currently the only imaging method that can provide the level of detail needed to determine the size and function of the left ventricle, as well as the amount of blood it can carry,” Dr. Renella explains.
+“Our study will look at how MRI data might predict patient outcomes, which may allow us to choose which patients may be ‘rescued’ from the fate of having to undergo a single-ventricle procedure.”

 Because BLV cases aren’t that common the study is expected to last a few years, Dr. Van Arsdell says.